adonespitogo/AdoBot-IO/README.md

 Edit `./config/config.json` to your preferences.
 In the `development` section, change the username, password and name of the database.

-The `admin` section refers to the admin panel login credentials.
-To set the admin username and password, set the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
+The `admin` section refers to the admin panel login credentials in development environment.

+To set the admin panel username and password in production, set the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

 Install dependencies: